Monkestation/monke-wiki/guides/medical/pathology.md

 title: Guide To Pathology
 description: A basic guide to our pathology system as it differs from tg's version
 published: true
-date: 2023-12-07T19:21:03.077Z
+date: 2023-12-07T19:22:05.392Z
 tags:
 editor: markdown
 dateCreated: 2023-12-07T18:26:32.438Z
 ---

 # Important Information
-> Living mice contain viruses, so no need to kill them its useful to keep them to breed them to have a steady source of virus dishes
+> Living mice contain viruses, so no need to kill them its useful to keep them to breed them to have a steady source of virus dishes, using a syringe on a mouse will get some of the infected blood.
 {.is-info}

 > Wear a Bio-Suit.
 Contact diseases spread like wildfire just touching items can spread it, wear a bio suit or you and everything you hold dear will become infected.